Thermodynamical and spectral phase transition for local diffeomorphisms in the circle: Examples, discussions and more questions

 \subsection{Acknowledgements.}

 This work is part of the second author's PhD thesis at Federal University of Bahia.
+TB was partially supported by CNPQ (Grants PQ-2021) and CNPq/MCTI/FNDCT project 406750/2021-1, Brazil.
 VC was supported by CAPES-Brazil.
-The authors are deeply grateful to A. Castro and P. Varandas for useful comments.
+The authors are deeply grateful to Armando Castro, Paulo Varandas and Juan Rivera-Letelier for useful comments.